-7.-(1) Applications made under this Order must be made by summons and supported by a witness statement (or witness statements).

-(2) An application under Rule 3 or 6 must be made within 14 days after the service of a Defendant's Statement.

-(3) An application under Rule 4 must be made within 28 days after -

-(a) service of the last served Defendant's Statement, or Defence in a case commenced in the General Division, as the case may be; or (b) the end of the latest date by which any defendant is to serve a Defendant's Statement, or Defence in a case commenced in the General Division, as the case may be, whichever is later, and the supporting witness statements must explain how the relevant conditions for transfer are satisfied and exhibit the parties' consent to the transfer, if any.
+- 7.-(1) Applications made under this Order must be made by summons and supported by a witness statement (or witness statements). - (2) An application under Rule 3 or 6 must be made within 14 days after the service of a Defendant's Statement. - (3) An application under Rule 4 must be made within 28 days after - (a) service of the last served Defendant's Statement, or Defence in a case commenced in the General Division, as the case may be; or whichever is later, and the supporting witness statements must explain how the relevant conditions for transfer are satisfied and exhibit the parties' consent to the transfer, if any.